r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 - **Distributed**: Every developer has a full copy of the repository, allowing for offline work.
 - **Efficient Branching**: Git provides lightweight and flexible branching and merging strategies.

-### A few questions to ask ourselves
-- Need for a staging area
-- Anatomy of a good commit message
 ---

 # 2. Brief on Git Installation